 Getting a Tattoo Apprenticeship

 There are many tattoo artists out there—some good, some not.
-You must find a strong, able tattoo artist with plenty of experience, usually at least 5 years, preferably more.
-You obviously need to find one that is willing to take a budding new artist under their wing and train them.
-You will want to find someone that you believe you can get along well with, as you will be working side by side with them for an extended period of time.
+You should find a strong, able tattoo artist whose style you love and who has plenty of experience.
+Usually this means at least 5 years working as a professional artist in a shop, preferably more.
+You also obviously need to find one that is willing to take a budding new artist under their wing and train them, which can be a lot of work.
+You'll want to find someone that you believe you can get along well with too, as you're going to be working side by side with them for an extended period of time.

-Although there are a few artists out there that still offer free apprenticeships, these are few and far between.
-The other end of the scale are the artists that are more interested in your money than providing you with an education.
-You will more than likely be looking for a happy medium between these two - a price you can deal with and make it worth the artists time for training you.
-If you happen upon an artist that offers apprenticeship at no cost you have found a real gem.
-But don't think this means a free ride!
-You will have to work very hard and be as dedicated to your training as they are.
+Although there are a few artists out there that still offer free apprenticeships, they're few and far between.
+At the other end of the spectrum sit the artists that are more interested in your money than providing you with an education.
+You want to be looking for a happy medium between these two—a price you can deal with, and one that makes it worth the artist's time to train you.
+If you happen upon an artist that offers apprenticeship at no cost, you've found a real gem, but don't think that it means a free ride!
+You'll have to work very hard and be as dedicated to your training as they are.

-Finding an apprenticeship within your means that will provide the proper training to get you into the business of tattooing is not a "get rich quick" scheme.
-You are looking for an apprenticeship that will last long enough to provide you with the proper skills needed, not just in tattooing, but also in sterilization, proper cleaning, and business management.
-You will hopefully also learn things such as needle making, prepping, making stencils, and other aspects of the business.
-A complete apprenticeship cannot be accomplished in just a few months, and a good mentor won't even let you begin tattooing until you have learned every other aspect of the job.
+Finding an apprenticeship within your means that is going to provide the proper training to get you into the business of tattooing is not a "get rich quick" scheme.
+You're looking for an apprenticeship that will last long enough to provide you with the proper skills needed not just in tattooing, but also in sterilization, proper cleaning, and business management.
+You'll also need to learn things like needle making, prepping, making stencils, along with other aspects of the business.
+A complete apprenticeship can't be accomplished in just a few months, and a good mentor won't even let you begin tattooing until you've learned every other aspect of the job.

 To show a prospective mentor your artistic abilities, you should absolutely bring along a portfolio of your best work.
-This can be in the form of drawings or paintings, but can also be pictures of wall murals, sculptures, or anything else artistic you have done.
-If you have had any formal training, bring along any certification you have received.
-A certificate isn't totally necessary though; if you have enough raw talent, your mentor will help you to hone these skills over the time of your apprenticeship.
+This can be in the form of drawings or paintings, but can also be pictures of murals, sculptures, or anything else artistic you've created.
+If you have had any formal training, bring along any certification you've received.
+A certificate isn't totally necessary, though; if you have enough raw talent, your mentor will help you to hone these skills over the time of your apprenticeship.

 And as with any other financial arrangement, be sure to sign a contract detailing all terms, before all is said and done.
 This will protect you in the event that your apprenticeship does not turn how as you expected.
-Be sure you fully understand what is written in the contract before signing it.
+This should go without saying, but also be sure you completely understand what is written in the contract before signing it.